Broder Birthday Bash returns

 Every year, Broder and bassist/vocalist Scott Sistare break out the big guns for a night of live classic rock ‘n roll.
 Guest vocalist Rockin’ Rob Dean will again be joining the duo to kick out the jams.

-“It’s my birthday bash, we do it every year,” Broder said.
+“It’s my birthday bash, we do it every year,” said Broder.
 “We have a lot of fun.
 We’re doing a 50/50 drawing at this show.
 This year we’ve got a food truck coming.
 We’ve got some new songs worked up too that we think people will like.

 “We also do Tom Petty, Pink Floyd, Rolling Stones, Red Hot Chili Peppers, Aerosmith,” Sistare added.